 Best Premade Bug Out Bag For Sale

-For this reason, preparing a bug out bag that has everything you need to stay safe on the go, including food, water, and medical supplies, is one of the most important steps you can take to prepare for a catastrophe.
+For this reason, preparing a bug out bag that has everything you need to stay safe on the go, including food, water, and medical supplies, is one of the most important steps you can take to prepare for a catastrophe where you need to bug out.
 Lucky for you, there are quick and easy ways to get yourself covered!

-Why have a physical bag ready to go rather than simply a bug out bag checklist of supplies that you’ll need to carry?
-Finding food, water, and other emergency supplies can be extraordinarily difficult in the aftermath of an emergency, when you are competing with everyone else in your town or city for limited resources and dealing with confusion and chaos.
+Why should someone have a bug out bag ready to go rather than simply a bug out bag checklist of supplies that you’ll need to carry?
+That's an easy question - Finding food, water, and other emergency supplies can be extraordinarily difficult in the aftermath of an emergency, when you are competing with everyone else in your town or city for limited resources and dealing with confusion and chaos.

 What should you pack in your bug out bag?

 Unfortunately, there is no single “best” checklist that describes what needs to go in your bug out bag – every situation will be different and you will need to weigh the pros and cons of specific items against the space and weight they add to your pack.

 The essentials of a bug out bag can be boiled down to food, water, and shelter.
 A good rule of thumb to use for prioritization is that you can survive three days without water and three weeks without food – as a result, your bug out bag should include as much packaged drinking water as weight and space will allow, even at the cost of bringing less food.

 A lightweight backpacking stove, fuel, and a headlamp are all good additions to your bag, although they are not essential and can add significant weight.
 In addition, it is always a smart idea to pack a basic medical kit in your bug out bag since minor injuries can turn deadly if untreated in a survival situation.

-Best Premade Bug Out Bags
+The 4 Best Premade Bug Out Bags

-Sustain Supply Co.
+1) Sustain Supply Co.
 Premium Family Emergency Survival Kit

 This premade bug out bag from Sustain Supply Co. is designed to support a family of four for up to three days, although it includes several items that are certain to help you survive even after the kit’s included food and water supplies are exhausted.

 The pack comes loaded with 48 125-mL packets of Datrex drinking water for a total of six liters – not much for four people, especially in the summertime, but enough to survive.
 More important, the pack includes a Sawyer Squeeze water filter with two 32-oz reservoirs that will allow you to filter water long after the Datrex packets are gone.

 This stove comes with two pots (although only one is necessary) and can be used for boiling water and cooking game if you are able to hunt.
 The kit also comes with four fire starters and a Ferrocerium rod to make it easy to get a fire going under your stove.

 Although you could save weight be reducing the amount of lighting you are carrying in this pack, having these lights means you will be able to travel more easily at night and thoroughly light up your shelter area when you stop moving.
 Note that the flashlights run on batteries, so you may want to add extra batteries to the pack.

 The pack itself is quite tall and heavy, so plan on switching it off frequently among the members of your party.
 However, the canvas is sturdy and the shoulder straps well-padded.
 Although it does have some extra room to add medications and other individual needs, the pack comes close to stuffed.

-Wise Company Wise Food 5-Day Survival Backpack
+2) Wise Company Wise Food 5-Day Survival Backpack

 This inexpensive bug out bag from Wise Company contains plenty of supplies for a single person for several days, but don’t expect the same focus on premium items that other premade emergency kits – like the one from Sustain Supply Co. – offer.

 One of the major shortcomings of this backpack is that it only includes 21 oz of drinking water – less than one liter – so you will certainly want to add additional water to the pack ahead of an emergency.
 More important, there are no water filter or water treatment tablets included in the backpack, so you will have to resort to boiling water in order to have enough water for five days.

 Note also that the kit includes waterproof matches, but no robust lighter or fire starter for lighting those fuel tablets.
 Altogether, this means that the life of the kit is severely limited to the five days of supplies it includes.

 Where Wise Company performed well was in the small accessories that they included and in the pack itself.
 The bag includes a mylar emergency blanket that you can use to keep in body heat, as well as a plastic rain poncho that can save you from becoming soaked and cold.

 The pack itself comes only about one-third filled with supplies, which means that there is plenty of room to customize this bug out bag and fill in many of the components that are missing.
 All around good option for those looking for a budget friendly bag that you can add your own items.

-Emergency Zone 840-2 Urban Survival Bug Out Bag
+3) Emergency Zone 840-2 Urban Survival Bug Out Bag

 This two-person bug out bag from Emergency Zone is designed as a “starter” bag for those looking to begin work on a more substantial emergency kit or for those who need a small bug out bag for work or their vehicle.

 The kit is also low on water, providing 12 125-mL water packets for a total of only 1.5-liters of water.
 Although the pack includes several water purification tablets, this still leaves you with only the bare minimum amount of water for three days and no way to treat water beyond that time frame.

 The inclusion of a razor and shaving cream, two toothbrushes, and a bar of soap is somewhat unnecessary given that the kit is designed only to last three days – and to be used in a survival situation.
 However, the first aid kit is more substantial than that found in other bug out bags since it includes a set of trauma shears, a CPR mask, and numerous swabs for disinfecting wounds.

 Two very welcome additions to this bug out bag are the emergency tube tent and the radio-flashlight.
 The tube tent is essentially a thin mylar sheet with cord to turn it into a ground tent, but having this with you can save hours of work building a temporary shelter and, along with the two ponchos, can keep you from becoming wet and cold in the rain.

-The Earthquake Bag Complete Earthquake Bag
+4) The Earthquake Bag Complete Earthquake Bag

 This two-person, three-day survival kit is relatively minimal and, like the bug out bag from Emergency Zone, better prepared to get you through a short emergency than to transform you into a backcountry survivalist overnight.